 Panasonic GH5 versus Canon 5D Mark III

 The Panasonic Lumix DC-GH5 and the Canon EOS 5D Mark III are two digital cameras that were officially introduced, respectively, in January 2017 and March 2012.
 The GH5 is a mirrorless interchangeable lens camera, while the 5D Mark III is a DSLR.
-The cameras are based on a Four Thirds (GH5) and a full frame sensor.
+The cameras are based on a Four Thirds (GH5) and a full frame (5D Mark III) sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Canon provides 22.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Panasonic GH5 and the Canon 5D Mark III are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GH5 – represents the basis or 100 percent across all the size and weight measures).